-- As soon as you enter Disney’s Hollywood Studios, open My Disney Experience and go to: “Star Wars: Rise of the Resistance – Access by Boarding Group.”
+- At 7:00 am sharp, open My Disney Experience and go to: “Star Wars: Rise of the Resistance – Request Access with Virtual Queue”.
 (This is available at 7:00 am or later, if you try it before it won’t work).

-- Click on “Find Out More.”
+- Click on “Join.”
 You will then see the boarding status of Star Wars: Rise of the Resistance and if boarding groups are still available.

 - If boarding groups are available, tap the “Join Boarding Group” button.

 - You will then be given a boarding group number and an estimated return time.
 When your number is called, proceed to the entrance of Rise of the Resistance.

 How Do I Know When My Boarding Group is Ready?